54 Fun Baby Shower Games

 What you'll need:

-• A large piece of paper
+A large piece of paper

-• Permanent markers, scissors, double-sided tape
+Permanent markers, scissors, double-sided tape

-• Brown paper cut into poo shapes
+Brown paper cut into poo shapes

-• Scarf or fabric to use as a blindfold
+A scarf/fabric to use as a blindfold.

 How to play:

-Use permanent markers to draw an outline of a nappy on the large piece of paper and stick in on the wall.
+Use permanent markers to draw an outline of a nappy on a large piece of paper and stick it on the wall.
 Next, draw poo shapes (just like the poo emoji) on the brown piece of paper and cut them out, placing a piece of double-sided tape on the back of each poo.
 Blindfold your guests and spin them around a few times, then get them to stick the poo on the nappy one at a time.

-41. Pass the Parcel
+45. Pass the Parcel

 Everyone is likely to be familiar with Pass the Parcel.
 It’s a party classic!
 It’s a great way to thank your guests for showing up with a small gift.